mjaddis/rdss-message-api-specification/README.md

 Describes the priority of the log message.
 It is derived from the numerical codes of the facility and the severity of the log message as `(FACILITY * 8) + SEVERITY`.
 These values are described in more detail in section [6.2.1](https://tools.ietf.org/html/rfc5424#section-6.2.1) of RFC5424.

-Log messages **MUST** use a facility value of between `16 local0` and `23 local7` inclusive (other facilities are reserved for system processes and services), and are free to use any severity value deemed appropriate for the content of the log message.
+Log messages **MUST** use a facility value of between `16 - local0` and `23 - local7` inclusive (other facilities are reserved for system processes and services), and are free to use any severity value deemed appropriate for the purposes of the log message.

 ##### `VERSION`